obibring/grunt-angular-service/README.md

 Type: `String` Default: `default` Allowed: `default`, `context`, `exports`, `value`

+At its core, `ngservice` takes a target library, and maps that library's API to the return value of an Angular service method (`factory`, `service`, etc).
+In order to do this, `ngservice` must understand how the target library exposes its API.

-There are many ways in which a JavaScript may expose its API.
+Continuing that thought, there are many ways a JavaScript might expose its API.
 It may add a property onto `window`.
-It may add a property onto `this`.
+It may add a property onto its context (`this`).
 It may use `amd`.
-It may use `module.exports`, etc. By default, `ngservice` attempts to make an educated guess as to how the target exposes its API.
-However, the educated case my not work for all libraries.
+It may use `module.exports`, etc.  By default, `ngservice` attempts to make an educated guess about how the target libary exposes its API (see below for details).
+However, the default behavior may not always produce the desired result.
+In these situations, the `exportStrategy` setting can be used to force `ngservice` to return a particular value.

+#### Export Strategies

+##### `default`
-* `default`: The default `exportStrategy` is as follows:
+The default `exportStrategy` is as follows:
   1. If `choose` was passed and module.exports\[`choose`\] exists, return it.
   2. If `choose` was passed and the library added the property `this`\[`choose`\], then return `this`\[`choose`\].
   3. If `choose` was passed, and the library is a JS object containing the `choose` property, return the property.